Claude Code for GTM: Where to Start

 If you listened to me then, you know what happened next.
 Clay became the operating system for modern GTM.

-For the last decade, we have been living in the No-Code era.
+For the last decade, we’ve been living in the No-Code era.
 We paid premiums for visual interfaces, drag-and-drop builders, and colourful buttons because they made us feel safe.

 You just need to learn how to ask the computer to do it for you.

-How to install it (even if you have never written a line of code).
+How to install it (even if you’ve never written a line of code).

 How to run your first agent to build a lead list on autopilot.